staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 - Projects which can only afford a single PHPStan CI job should detect as much cross-php version related errors as possible
 - Running PHPStan on multiple PHP versions should be as frictionless as possible

+#### How can you support my effort?

+I think working on this thing will be a multi month effort and will at least take several dozens of pull requests.

+If you are hit by one of the problems I described above and feel the pain you might be interested in [sponsoring my free time efforts](https://github.com/sponsors/staabm), so I can spend more time on this problem.

+### What's already done?

 #### Narrow types by PHP_VERSION_ID

 The first step in this direction was already achieved by making PHPStan aware of `composer.json` defined PHP version requirements